younterx/zephyr-events/CONTRIBUTING.md

 ---

-**Ready to contribute?** 🚀 Start by forking the repo and making your first change!
+Ready to contribute?
+Start by forking the repo and making your first change!

-*Happy coding!* ⚡